-5-Point Silo Strategy that will help you Boost Your Search Results
+5-Point Content Silo Strategy that will help you Boost Your Search Results

 Grain silos are pretty fascinating inventions.
 Farmers harvest grain then drop it all into tall cylinders as a means of storage.
-When it’s time distribute the seed, all you have to do is open a chute.
+When it’s time distribute the seed, all you have to do is open a chute near the bottom.
+Gravity does all the work for you.
+Ingenious.

 Content silos are just as fascinating.
 If you want to feed your SEO campaign then you probably want to nourish just the right search engine results page (SERP).
-That's where a Silo Strategy may come in handy.
+That's where a Content Silo Strategy comes in handy.

 Search engines have to satisfy each search request with the most relevant content possible.
 It’s also in their nature to be efficient as possible.
 That’s why spiders (the little robots that index web content) are designed to categorize word usage, theme and relevancy of every page it comes across.
 So, what does that mean, really?